chrisausten/netsua-ho-project/README.md

 netsua-ho-project
 =================

-Collaborative project of Chris Austen of Netsua Technologies and Alex Ho of Alexander Ho Design
+Collaborative project of Chris Austen from Netsua Technologies and Alex Ho from Alexander Ho Design.